Hougang Mall

 Hougang Mall (Chinese: 后港购物坊), previously known as NTUC Hougang Mall, is a suburban shopping mall in Hougang, Singapore.
 It is near Hougang Central Bus Interchange, as well as Hougang MRT station.

 In 2006, the mall underwent renovation; it transformed part of the second level, formerly occupied by NTUC FairPrice, into a food cluster.
 The mall previously had renovations done on the fifth level.

 Before renovations, a food court stood on the fifth floor.
 Now, a playground (on the roof which offers a good view of the surrounding HDB flats), and some other shops are on the fifth floor while the food court was shifted to level 4 to the area which previously housed the NTUC Club.

 In October 2020, Frasers Property acquired Hougang Mall, which was previously under AsiaMalls Management Limited, under its property.

+The mall began renovations, termed as asset enhancement works, from the 2nd quarter of 2025, aiming to complete by the 3rd quarter of 2026.